hye00525/hye00525.github.io/_posts/포폴/2009-05-15-edge-case-nested-and-mixed-lists.md

 ---
-title: "Edge Case: Nested and Mixed Lists"
+layout: post
+title: 카테고리
+comments: true
-categories:
+categories: [SAB-JIR]
-  - Edge Case
-tags:
+tags: [SAB-JIR]
-  - content
-  - css
-  - edge case
-  - lists
-  - markup
 ---

 Nested and mixed lists are an interesting beast.
 It's a corner case to make sure that